No, I’m not kidding … socks can teach you a valuable lesson for getting more fans on Facebook.

 2. The socks came with a sense of urgency

 How do you create urgency from a pair of socks?

 There are two ways: control the length of the campaign and use the resources you have available to promote it.

-By running the campaign for a week, Deena ensured that her business would see the immediate impact of her free offer—making sure she would attract new fans AND new customers.
+By running the promotion for a week, Deena ensured that her business would see the immediate impact of her free offer—making sure she would attract new fans AND new customers.

 But it also meant she had to get the word out.
 At the start of that week, Deena sent an email to her list of 16,000 subscribers and then posted reminders on the Orange Cycle Facebook Page.